 Little Manila is Toronto's home to Filipino food and culture

-But over the past five years, this North York neighbourhood has begun to see a separate identity emerge, more formally recognized by another name: Little Manila.
+But over the past few years, this North York neighbourhood has begun to see a separate identity emerge, more formally recognized by another name: Little Manila.

 Consisting mostly of restaurants and bakeries serving up lechon, pancit and snacks from the Philippines, Bathurst and Wilson is where you'll find the most Filipino-run businesses situated within walking distance of one another in the city.